-Well, I finally did it.
-I gave my blender a vacation and plunged head first into a five-day juice fast (or juice feast, as some prefer to call it).
+Every now and then, I like to give my blender a vacation and plunge head first into a three to five-day juice fast (or juice feast, as some prefer to call it).

 My 5-Day Juice Fast Protocol

-I followed a 5-day juice fasting protocol that involved starting the day with coconut water and lime.
+The first time I did a 5-day juice fast, I followed a protocol that involved starting the day with coconut water and lime.